 4. What are the restrictions placed on those who have committed sexual abuse of a minor?

-As mandated by our sexual misconduct policy, those on restriction have
+As mandated by our sexual abuse policy, those on restriction have

-In addition, some of these individuals may not leave a Crosier facility unaccompanied and all of them are participating in ongoing psychological, spiritual and behavioral therapy programs.
+In addition, some of these individuals may not leave a Crosier facility unaccompanied and some may participate in ongoing psychological, spiritual and behavioral therapy programs.

-5. When was the most recent case of sexual misconduct in the Crosier Order?
+5. When was the most recent case of sexual abuse in the Crosier Order?

-The most recent incident of sexual misconduct with a minor reported to the Crosiers occurred more than 30 years ago.
+The most recent incident of sexual abuse with a minor reported to the Crosiers occurred more than 35 years ago.

 6. What other steps have the Crosiers taken to ensure public accountability and the safety of the people the Order serves?

 Our commitments to ensuring the safety of the people we serve and being accountable to the public do not end with the completion of Faegre & Benson's investigation.
 In addition to the investigation, we have also taken the following additional steps.